bonolo1/taskmanager/README.md

 <img width="809" alt="Screenshot 2023-04-18 at 17 40 51" src="https://user-images.githubusercontent.com/127111801/232829961-66412beb-b4d4-4f36-9023-1a8416dc28c0.png">

+- If you would like to return to the main menu, enter "-1"

 - If you would like to edit any of the tasks listed, enter the task number.

 <img width="812" alt="Screenshot 2023-04-18 at 17 44 44" src="https://user-images.githubusercontent.com/127111801/232831728-dc0b0505-63cf-4349-8abb-10f1219fc774.png">